paypal/paypal-android/docs/PayPalWebCheckout/README.md

 ### 2. Configure your app to handle browser switching

-The PayPal SDK redirects users to a web interface to complete the PayPal payment flow.
+The PayPal SDK redirects users to a web interface to complete the PayPal Web Checkout flow.
 After a user has completed the flow, a custom URL scheme is used to return control back to your app.

 Edit your app's `AndroidManifest.xml` to include an `intent-filter` and set the `android:scheme` on the Activity that will be responsible for handling the deep link back into the app: